roger-/flightdata/README.md

 All units are converted to SI (m and m/s) and time stamps are made available as Python `datetime` objects.
 A list of supported zones can be found [here](http://www.flightradar24.com/js/zones.js.php).

-The `get_historical_data()` method can get data beginning from a certain date (going back a few weeks) and supports a callback function which will be passed the above dictionary for every record.
+The `get_historical_data()` function can get data from a given time span (going back a few weeks).
+It supports a callback function which will be passed the above dictionary for every record and can also be used to filter each record by return `True`/`False` if it should be retained.

+`get_last_data()` is a helper function that accepts a Python `timedelta` object specifying the time span of data to retrieve, beginning from the current date and time.

 # Credit